bugwang/chttp/README.md

-# chttp
+# cohttp
+ideal：
-http server api ，http client api: use epoll use pool and Don't depend on third party but need time
+http server api ，http client api: use epoll use pool use coroutine and Don't depend on third party or only header file but i need time